liiinder/Bookstore_Relational_Database/README.md

 Most of the project has been using the naming convention from this *[sqlshack post](https://www.sqlshack.com/learn-sql-naming-conventions/)*, except the table "orders" as that is named in plural to not clash with the SQL keyword ORDER and no prefixes on the views and functions after another post/page didn't recommend those.
 In short it's Snake case with lower case letters separated by underscores and uppercase for all the SQL keywords.

+I like to keep it uniform, but I'm not fixed to any specific standards.
+So if someone gives me another naming convention that seems better and/or working in another project where other people are doing it differently there would be no problems for me to adapt and change how I write or approach how things "should" be done.
+Just wanted something to go after for this project and this is what I went with this time.

 ## Thoughts and future improvements
 I'm proud of the solution and how it all came together, it's always hard to simulate/mock data for something that hasn't a real use without any GUI / APP / API interaction.
 But I bet we're going to use this database in future assignments where I can keep building/upgrading on it to make it even better and to make a bit more sense.

 One thing that bothers me a bit is the DELETE's, I want to implement soft-deletes instead to make it more 'real'.
 And with that swap out/experiment more with the 'ON DELETE' options for the foreign keys.
 It's just a bit too 'weird' to experiment with how a real user would use it when you're on an admin account sending queries to a database.
 So maybe also test adding a user with less/restricted permissions and add views and other ways they can interact with the database to not wreck it.

+---

+### Thank you for reading!
+Best regards, Kristoffer Linder